pieroxy/conkw/doc/TROUBLESHOOT.md

 ## Cheat sheet

 * The JVM GC logs under "JVM GC".
 Be aware that while those logs look like those of a `-verbose:gc`, they are not the same numbers.
 So do not try to compare them.
 Sizes are global, not only the eden and old gen space.
-* stdout and stderr are captured so any stuff that writes on them is logged as INFO (stdout) or WARNING (stderr).
+* stdout and stderr are captured so any stuff that writes on them is logged as INFO (stdout) or SEVERE (stderr).
 The IMAP library comes to mind.
 If any of the Mail grabbers is set as logging `FINE`, the IMAP library is told to log "debug" and lots of stuff end up on `stdout`.
 * Grabbers are logged under the fully qualified name of their implementation ` + / + ` name of the grabber.
 * Log files are rotated and compressed so you don't need to worry about their size.
 Leaving stuff in `FINE` will just consume more resources as well as flushing the logs more often.
 But it will not fill up your disk.
+* The http traffic is logged in `$CONKW_HOME/log/http.log`.
+This log does not use the standard http log file pattern but a structured object serialized in json.
+You can disable it in the `logging.properties` by setting `http_log.level = INFO`.
 * If you can't get it working even with all that, hop on github and ask a question: [Open an issue](https://github.com/pieroxy/conkw/issues) or [Start a discussion](https://github.com/pieroxy/conkw/discussions)